 Bridge students can purchase a Clemson Meal Plan to use at dining locations on Clemson University's campus.

-August 9-September 2: Bridge students can purchase a meal plan in person at the TigerOne Card Office, 111 Hendrix Student Center (Open Monday-Friday, 8am-4:30pm).
+Bridge students can purchase a meal plan in person at the TigerOne Card Office, 111 Hendrix Student Center, open Monday-Friday, 8 am-4:30 pm.

 3. Upgrade, Downgrade, and Cancellation Policy

-During the semester, there is one specific week to drop of downgrade a meal plan.
+During the semester, there is one specific week to drop or downgrade a meal plan.
 It is strongly recommended to review the Terms and Conditions before you purchase a meal plan.

-Drop/Downgrade (August 29-September 2): Students may downgrade or drop their meal plan in person at the TIgerOne Card Office, 111 Hendrix Student Center, open Monday-Friday, 8 am-4:30 pm.
+Students may downgrade or drop their meal plan in person at the TigerOne Card Office, 111 Hendrix Student Center, open Monday-Friday, 8 am-4:30 pm.
 A $40 drop/downgrade fee will apply.
-First-year students will not be elibigle to drop their meal plan or downgrade to a block meal plan.
+First-year students will not be eligible to drop their meal plan or downgrade to a block meal plan.

-Upgrade (Starting August 29): Students may upgrade their meal plan throughout the smester in person at the TigerOne Card Office, 111 Hendrix Student Center, open Monday-Friday, 8 am-4:30 pm.
+Students may upgrade their meal plan throughout the semester in person at the TigerOne Card Office, 111 Hendrix Student Center, open Monday-Friday, 8 am-4:30 pm.

 4. Refund Policy